Henry Gaston Bunn: Life and career

 Studying law in Arkansas. he was admitted to the bar in 1866.
 From 1873 to 1874, he served as State Senator, becoming involved in the Brooks–Baxter War, until becoming an Ouachita County-based delegate to the constitutional commission in 1874, in which he was a chairman of the committee on bill of rights and a member of the judiciary committee.
 He was also a special judge on the supreme and circuit branch and president of the Arkansas Bar Association.
 On 1893, he became a trustee of the University of Arkansas and, that May 1893, was appointed by Governor William Meade Fishback to replace Sterling R. Cockrill as Chief Justice, after Bunn unsuccessfully ran for Chief Justice in 1884, 1885 and 1889.
 In 1896 he was nominated by the Democratic state convention and elected that September where he served eight years.

-In the early 1900s, he was involved with a confrontation with then-Attorney General Jeff Davis after Davis started removing his coat and Bunn criticized him for that, saying "a gentleman would not appear in his shirt sleeves before the Supreme Court".
+In the early 1900s, he was involved in a confrontation with then-Attorney General Jeff Davis after Davis started removing his coat and Bunn criticized him for that, saying "a gentleman would not appear in his shirt sleeves before the Supreme Court".
 Later, Davis retorted to audiences, asking if he could remove his coat because the "five jackasses" at the Supreme Court would not allow it.
 Meanwhile, the Arkansas Gazette praised Bunn for his "ability as a jurist and for his honesty and integrity".
 This was not the first time Bunn and Davis caused a stir, the previous year in 1903, Bunn was the lone naysayer involving Davis's veto of over 300 bills.
 In 1904, he opened and operated a private law practice with W. E. Patterson until Bunn's death in 1908.